You basically have two options.

 Helps Protect Against Pests And Mold

 Mites and mold do not like windy environments.
 But they will thrive in a static environment.
 Both pests can have a terrible effect on your plants.
+Spider mites on weed plants are especially destructive.

 Making sure you have a good circulation system in place will help avoid any terrible results that come from the presence of either of these pests.
+Good air circulation is also a good way to get rid of aphids before they take hold.

 If you do end up with some pests, the exhaust function can push them out with the bad air as well, keeping your air inside the tent pest free.